-Injuries resulting from TBS may go unnoticed during the trauma of the delivery process.
-TBS may be painless in nearly all infants and adults, but there are symptoms that most often occur when the condition has become noticeably symptomatic.
+Injuries resulting from birth trauma may go unnoticed during the delivery process, so you’ll want to assume a neck twisting maneuver likely occurred.
+Birth trauma (TBS) may be painless in nearly all infants and adults, but there are symptoms that most often occur when the condition has become noticeably symptomatic.

 When we see newborn patients, its usually from a parent that just wants their child checked – no symptoms.
 We do this at no charge.
 If we do find a misalignment of a vertebra, it’s usually going to be the very first vertebra, the one most likely to misalign during the birth process.

 The adjustment to a newborn is very gentle, no popping or cracking occurs during the process.
 We will use our pinkie finger to apply pressure on a specific vertebra to move a specific direction.
 The baby without symptoms often will sleep during the entire process.